Interim Government of National Unity

 Head of state

-Position currently vacant - presidential elections are planned for December 2021
+Position currently vacant - presidential elections were postponed in December 2021 and are proposed for 2022

 Libya's Ambassador to the UK